 Outreach is an important factor for a project of this size.
-Harris is supporting OCTA’s public relations team during upcoming and ongoing project activities.
-Innovative communication tactics have included interactive maps showing planned improvements, a project mobile app featuring key milestones, and a partnership with Waze to capture real-time road closures and user-powered reports.
+Harris supported OCTA’s public relations team during project activities.
+Innovative communication tactics included interactive maps showing planned improvements, a project mobile app featuring key milestones, and a partnership with Waze to capture real-time road closures and user-powered reports.

-To help minimize disruptions and frustrations, Harris is also focusing on specialized communications with area businesses.
+To help minimize disruptions and frustrations, Harris was also focused on specialized communications with area businesses.
 To date:

 - More than 1,200 businesses have been contacted